onelogin/openid-connect-dotnet-core-sample/README.md

 ngrok http 5000
 ```

-You will then use the Ngrok HTTP url as the Redirect Uri for your OpenId Connect
+You will then use the Ngrok HTTPS url as the Redirect Uri for your OpenId Connect
 App in OneLogin. e.g. https://2afc2196.ngrok.io/signin-oidc